Respiratory surveillance report

 1 Summary

-• COVID-19 activity presents a mixed picture across surveillance indicators.
+• COVID-19 activity remained stable across surveillance indicators.

-• There were 24 unique episodes of influenza identified (two were typed as Flu A (H1), two were Flu A (H3), 19 were Flu A (not subtyped) and one was Flu B).
-For RSV, eight unique episodes were identified and for COVID-19 there were 184 unique episodes identified.
+• There were 193 unique episodes of influenza identified (11 were typed as Flu A (H1), 75 were Flu A (H3), 105 were Flu A (not subtyped) and two were Flu B).
+For RSV, 123 unique episodes were identified and for COVID-19 there were 55 unique episodes identified.

-• There were three outbreaks reported in care home settings to The Public Health Agency (PHA) Health Protection acute response duty room; two were COVID-19 and one was Flu A (not subtyped).
+• There were four confirmed outbreaks reported in care home settings to the Public Health Agency (PHA) Health Protection Acute Response Duty Room.
+All outbreaks were Flu A (not subtyped).

 2 Virology surveillance